at3103/Linux-Weighted-Round-robin-Scheduler/written.md

 CPU 6 has 2 processes with total weight 2
 CPU 7 has 2 processes with total weight 2

+CPU 0 has 2 processes with total weight 2
+CPU 1 has 3 processes with total weight 3
+CPU 2 has 1 processes with total weight 2
+CPU 3 has 2 processes with total weight 2
+CPU 4 has 2 processes with total weight 2
+CPU 5 has 2 processes with total weight 2
+CPU 6 has 1 processes with total weight 84
+CPU 7 has 1 processes with total weight 1

+CPU 0 has 1 processes with total weight 1
+CPU 1 has 1 processes with total weight 47
+CPU 2 has 1 processes with total weight 87
+CPU 3 has 1 processes with total weight 34
+CPU 4 has 1 processes with total weight 1
+CPU 5 has 1 processes with total weight 91
+CPU 6 has 4 processes with total weight 4
+CPU 7 has 1 processes with total weight 49

+CPU 0 has 2 processes with total weight 2
+CPU 1 has 1 processes with total weight 1
+CPU 2 has 0 processes with total weight 0
+CPU 3 has 1 processes with total weight 1
+CPU 4 has 1 processes with total weight 1
+CPU 5 has 1 processes with total weight 1
+CPU 6 has 1 processes with total weight 1
+CPU 7 has 0 processes with total weight 0

+CPU 0 has 3 processes with total weight 97
+CPU 1 has 1 processes with total weight 1
+CPU 2 has 1 processes with total weight 1
+CPU 3 has 1 processes with total weight 1
+CPU 4 has 1 processes with total weight 1
+CPU 5 has 0 processes with total weight 0
+CPU 6 has 0 processes with total weight 0
+CPU 7 has 0 processes with total weight 0

 ```
 ### Test on different weights
 The weight controls the frequency of reschedule.
 Generally speaking, larger weight discourages multi-process while smaller weight magnifies reschedule overhead.